 Certified nursing assistants (CNAs), also known as nursing aides, provide basic patient care, such as feeding patients and taking vitals.
 CNAs often work with patients in long-term care facilities, like nursing homes, or other medical facilities, such as hospitals and clinics.
 They also perform routine maintenance tasks, including changing the beds and cleaning rooms.
 Certified nursing assistants usually work under the supervision of registered nurses and other medical professionals.

-In May 2015, the BLS listed that the federal government and insurance carriers were among the top-paying industries for this career field.
-Nursing assistants made an average annual salary of $25,710 that year, as per BLS reporting.
+In May 2018, the BLS listed that the federal government and scientific research and development services were among the top-paying industries for this career field.
+Nursing assistants made an average annual salary of $28,540 that year, as per BLS reporting.

 Individuals interested in becoming a CNA may choose from programs offered through community colleges, trade schools and high schools.
 Many of these programs can be completed in under a year and qualify individuals to sit for state certifying exams.
 Curricula may include such course topics as medical terminology, plus training in First Aid and Cardiopulmonary Resuscitation.